Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Performance analysis

 Using the same Poisson problem, we now compare the performance of FMM and AMG for parallel runs on Stampede.
 We also compare with a sparse direct solver MUMPS by invoking at runtime ``\texttt{-ksp\_type\ preonly -pc\_type lu -pc\_factor\_mat\_solver\_package mumps}".

-The strong scaling of FMM, AMG, and MUMPS are shown in Figure \ref{fig:strong_scaling}.
+The strong scaling of FMM, AMG, and MUMPS are shown in Figure \ref{fig:strong_scaling_2d}.
 We use the largest grid size in the previous runs $N=4096^2$.
 Stampede has 16 cores per node so all runs first parallelize among these cores and then among the nodes after the 16 cores are filled.
 The FMM strong scales quite well up to 1024 cores, while the parallel efficiency of AMG starts to decrease after 128 cores.
 The sparse direct solver has a much larger time-to-solution even on a single core, and is much less scalable than the other two hierarchical preconditioners.
+It is worth mentioning that the setup cost of the direct solver is dominant and so if several linear systems are solved with the same coefficient matrix then this cost is amortized.
 For this particular Poisson problem on this particular machine using this particular FMM code we see an advantage over BoomerAMG past 512 cores.